scottyschup/ruby-curriculum/w1d1/data-structures/array.md

 # => [2, 1, 55]
 ```

 ## Accessing elements in order

-We can also use an *iterator* if we want to access all of the elements
+We can *iterate* through an array if we want to do something with
-of an array:
+each of the elements of the array:

 ```ruby
 cool_things = ["race cars", "lasers", "aeroplanes"]